Gil de los Reyes: Consultancies

 De los Reyes had been tapped as Legal Specialist for the Right to Food and Hunger Study of the Food and Agriculture Organization (FAO), and later Program Manager of the Philippine Judicial Academy— a joint project of the Asia Foundation and USAID.
 Likewise, he had served as Program Director of the Department of Trade and Industry and Philippine Global Trade’ e-Learning Program, also a project in partnership with USAID.
 He had also worked as Land Reform Specialist of the Second Agrarian Communities Project for the DAR; as Agrarian Reform Law Specialist of National Program Support for Agrarian Reform under World Bank; and as Agrarian Justice Specialist of the CARP Extension Project.

 Government service

-President Corazon Aquino named De los Reyes upon his graduation from law school as chairman and chief executive officer (CEO) of the Presidential Council for Youth Affairs, the predecessor of the National Youth Commission (NYC).
+President Corazon Aquino named De los Reyes upon his graduation from law school as chair and chief executive officer of the Presidential Council for Youth Affairs, the predecessor of the National Youth Commission (NYC).
 In 2001, he was appointed Undersecretary for Policy Planning and Legal Affairs of the Department of Agrarian Reform.
 He was initially tasked to ensure the agency's mandate of empowering farmer beneficiaries throughout the country.